7 Key Factors for Successful Change Management

 Change can bring an increased workload in many organisations, especially if there are changes to technology or company procedure.
 As a manager in a change situation, be mindful that if you are changing the way in which your staff operate or produce work, they may be less efficient than they previously were – simply because they are most likely learning new habits again.
 Change can be a lengthy process, so ensure that people are supported – expect delays and deficiencies as employees learn.

 As a manager or executive throughout a change management situation, it’s crucial that the organisation, its passage through the change program, and the wider organisation’s reactions to that change program are evaluated at every feasible opportunity.
 Measure KPIs, ask for feedback from staff and make any required revisions to the original plans – changes should be flexible where necessary to protect the business, its staff, and its brand.
 Evaluation can occur in many different ways, and at many different stages – choose whichever evaluation tools work effectively for your business and situation.

 These are just a few key issues that organisations face throughout change management processes – have you been in a situation involving drastic business changes?
 How did you approach it – or alternatively, how would you approach it as a leader?

-This article was written by Simone Ball on behalf of the Australian Institute of Business.
+This article was written originally written by Simone Ball on behalf of the Australian Institute of Business and revised in January 2021.
 All opinions are that of the writer and do not necessarily reflect the opinion of AIB.
 The following sources have been used to prepare this article: Change Management, Sources of Insight, Inc. and Harvard Business Review.